JulianKonowalski/messagingApp/README.md

 # Messaging App
 It is a console-based online messaging app for Windows systems made using C++ and WinSock2 library.
+For now it supports messaging over local network.
+It is _possible_ to send messages to a device outside of local network, but it requires setting up port forwarding and depends on both networks' infrastructure, so this topic *won't be covered* in this README file.

 ## Usage
 After launching the app you can choose if you want to host a chat room or join an existing one.
 To make the choice type `host` or `join` in the console window.